 We know you feel like you’ve got a lot to tell but stick to one relevant topic that holds true value for the customer.
 Introducing a complete portfolio is important, but not in the first email.

-However, research and statistics usually don’t distinguish between B2B or B2C, region, culture, industry, or all combined.
+However, you must distinguish between B2B or B2C, region, culture, industry, or all combined.
 So test several and see what works the best for you.

-How do you know that your subjects are working?
+How do you know that your subject lines are working?

 When the open rate is more than 30%.
 We send over 35k emails to our customers, and here are the subjects that work for us: